Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Whether you're priming water-damaged walls, changing paint colors, or painting brand new drywall, using the right primer is important for achieving a successful paint job.
+Whether you're priming water-damaged walls, changing paint colors, or painting brand new drywall, using the right primer is key to a successful paint job.
 Primer forms a foundation layer on walls that improves paint adhesion and enhances the uniformity of your paint finish.

 All-In-One Paint and Primer Confusion

 Why not use a paint-and-primer-in-one from Sherwin Williams instead of a dedicated primer?
 Isn't that enough?
-Paint-and-primer-in-one is thicker and covers better than cheap, watered-down paint, but the paint does nothing to block tough stains or seal brand new drywall.
+Paint-and-primer-in-one is thicker and covers better than cheap, watered-down paint, but the paint usually won't block tough stains or seal brand new drywall.
 In fact, all-in-one paint and primer doesn't actually contain primer.
 The paint is simply thicker for better coverage.

 Painting Projects That Call for Primer